tweag/haskell-training/material/basics.md

 "hello"
 ```

-The expression `x` is completely equivalent to the expression "hello".
+The expression `x` is completely equivalent to the expression `"hello"`.

 They could be substituted interchangeably.